RivasMario/WorkingScripts/Linux_Plus_Certification_Questions.md

 D. The depmod utility
 E. The modprobe utility

-23. What special bit should you set to prevent users from deleting shared files created by someone else?
+23. What special bit should you set to prevent users from deleting shared files created by someone else?
 A. SUID
 B. GUID
 C. Sticky bit